gasparian/multiclass-semantic-segmentation/README.md

 To do:
  - get validation statistics for each class;
  - add distillation to train smaller network (??);
+ - fuse masks with lidar data for kitti dataset;

 In progress:
+ - train FPN and UNET on all classes (`train_id` in cityscapes);

+Done:
+ - calculate number of parameters of used networks;
  - retrain kitti on 320x1024 instead of 256x1024;
- - fuse masks with lidar data for kitti dataset;
- - calculate number of parameters of used networks;

-Done:
  - retrain UNETs for roads with 1 class and save the results on board;
  - add the KITTI if-else statement in train and eval scripts;
  - train on KITTI dataset;